Fishing for Beginners: The Best time to Go Fishing

 During the late afternoon and early evening, the sun is not so strong on the water.
 That’s when the fish are hungry again and starting to cruise the shallows.
 The water all over is generally warmer now, so try to find a spot with moving water.

-Know your tides
+Know your Tides

 Which is why it’s best to fish when and where the water is moving.
-And hour before and an hour after high tide is a great time.
+An hour before and an hour after high tide is a great time.
 Fish can set themselves up in the current and when a small fish gets caught in the flowing water, it ends up right in the waiting mouth of a bigger fish.

 Slack tide, or when the tide is at it’s highest or lowest level is generally the worst time.
 The water is not moving, so fish will have to chase down their prey.
 Unless the fish is really starving then you won’t have much luck at that time.
 You can use fish finders to find more fish.

 Early morning water temperatures are still to low.
 Best to wait until late afternoon when the sun has had time to heat up the water.